Major Dan Rooney

 Helmerich & Payne International Drilling Co.

-Warren Hubler, Vice President HSE and Training, Helmerich & Payne International Drilling Co.
+Warren Hubler, Vice President, for Health, Safety and Environment, Helmerich & Payne International Drilling Co.

 Warren Hubler is a graduate of the U.S. Naval Academy in Annapolis, Maryland where he earned a BS degree in Marine Engineering.
 He served 7-years in the Atlantic Fleet onboard the USS Virginia and USS Yorktown and finally as a naval intelligence briefer.